This section contains example instructions for connecting to Packet Broker using ChirpStack.

 Edit the following lines in the chirpstack-network-server.toml configuration.

-• Replace the authorization field by combining your API Key ID with the API Secret Key, separated by a dot.
+authorizationfield by combining your API Key ID with the API Secret Key, separated by a dot. - Choose a suitable port for the

 [roaming]